NamanSatish/namansatish.github.io/_projects/splang.md

 This splang interacts with the stdout, as well as the heap and stack.
 It takes advantage of loops, jumps, and labels to print **HELLOWORLD**.
 Shareable through the link `https://open.spotify.com/playlist/7cPsICy0U7WM8Q67SuYXds`, which could be compressed to `7cPsICy0U7WM8Q67SuYXds`, the only part of the URL that is needed to run the program, Splang is clearly a very efficient language and has the incredible property of all programs taking the same amount of local storage, 22 bytes!
 We will have to thank the IDE developers for providing this service along with our subscription!

-Here’s a step-by-step walkthrough of how your playlist program prints **HELLOWORLD**:
+Here’s a step-by-step walkthrough of how this playlist program prints **HELLOWORLD**:

 1. **PC 0** – `duration_min = 4:44` ⇒ seconds = 44 ⇒ **`READ_CHAR`** (1 param)